zoxpx/pxdocs/content/key-management/vault/_index.md

 - **Vault Token [VAULT_TOKEN]**

    Vault authentication token.
 Follow [this](https://www.vaultproject.io/docs/concepts/tokens) doc for more information about Vault Tokens.
+If you are using Vault's Kubernetes Auth method you won't need to provide the actual token to Portworx.

 - **Vault Base Path [VAULT_BASE_PATH]**